TeamUlysses/ulx/ulx_readme.txt

 	* [FIX] Bug with spectate and respawning (Thanks Sjokomelk).
 	* [FIX] Bug when changing weapons while cloaked, weapons would stay invisible after uncloaking.
 (Thanks Z0mb1n3).
 	* [FIX] Could not assign BOTs to groups via ulx adduserid or XGUI.
 (Thanks RhapsodySL).
+	* [FIX] Fixed bug where XGUI would not start on dev branch of Garry's Mod.
+Changed to init on ULib.HOOK_LOCALPLAYERREADY instead of ULib.HOOK_UCLAUTH.
 	* [CHANGE] "PlayerSay" hooks are now only called serverside.
 (Thanks NoBrainCZ).
 	* [CHANGE] Logging now prints how long a user took to join the server.
 	* [CHANGE] XGUI: Updated cvarlist for sandbox and wiremod limits.